chkoreff/Fexl/README.md

 	cd src

-Build the code:
+Build the code and test its validity:

-	./build

-Test the validity of the code:

 	test/check